 Yes!
 Proven and tried!
 I’ve froze these unbaked buns multiple of times, however there are some things to keep in mind.
 The longer kept in the freezer the more the quality of the buns go down.
 They may not rise as much after extended amounts of freezer time and can get freezer burned.
 I think a one month period is good and a two-month freezing period can be pushing it, unless you have a deep freezer and properly sealing equipment.

-There are two ways to poof frozen bread.
+There are two ways to proof frozen bread.

 Overnight at Room Temperature- Simply leave the frozen bread on the pans they would bake in overnight at room temperature.